phillipbarron/listen/README.md

-# WIP sandbox for language detection
+# sandbox proof-of-concept for language detection

 Query Google translate / AWS Comprehend API and display results in a React component